bepnos/OOP/README.md

 # OGP

-Repository which follows the class Object Oriented Programming at KU Leuven
+Repository which follows the class "Object Oriented Programming" at KU Leuven University